The Language of Generalization: Appendix B: Measuring Cue Validity

 We compute cue validity from the prevalence prior using Bayes' rule.
 Figure~\ref{fig:cvBothquestionsBarplots}C shows the two measurements of cue validity as they relate to the prevalence prior derived cue validity.
 Across the thirty property--category pairs, the prevalence prior derived cue validity is highly associated with both measurements: \(r_{direct}^2(30) = 0.782\); \(MSE_{direct} = 0.0481\) and \(r_{free}^2(30) = 0.739\); \(MSE_{free} = 0.0244\).
 Of primary interest is how the measurements behave for desiderata items.
 We see that the prevalence prior derived cue validity converges with the free production measurement for the desiderata items (\(r_{free}^2(12) = 0.947\); \(MSE_{free} = 0.00822\)), whereas the direct question measurement overestimates the cue validity of undiagnositic features (\(r_{direct}^2(12) = 0.779\); \(MSE_{direct} = 0.0561\)).

 The points of largest deviation for the free-production measurement from the prevalence prior derived measurement occur where the prevalence prior derived measure rates the cue validity as relatively high when the free-production measure gives the item low cue validity (two black points in Figure~\ref{fig:cvBothquestionsBarplots}C, high X-value, low Y-value).
 These two items are: (\enquote{is red}, \enquote{cardinal}) and (\enquote{is white}, \enquote{swan}).
-These items should have relatively low cue validity and are overestimated by the prevalence prior because of the prior on categoryies \(P(k)\) (i.e., because they were supplied to every participant and thus get a higher weighted in the prior for deriving cue validity).
-In comparison, the direct question measurement consistently overestimates cue validity relative to the cue validity derived from the prevalence prior for almost all of the items.
+These items should have relatively low cue validity and are overestimated by the prevalence prior because of the prior on categories \(P(k)\) over-represents the categories that were supplied to every participant and thus get a higher weighting in the prior for deriving cue validity.\footnote{This deviation could be reduced in future experiments by performing a fully free production version of the prevalence prior task (i.e., without supplying the referent categories).} In comparison, the direct question measurement overestimates cue validity for almost all of the items relative to the cue validity derived from the prevalence prior.